sinaptia/ruby_llm-evals/README.md

 Rails.application.routes.draw do
   # ...

-  mount PromptBench::Engine, at: "/prompt_bench"
+  mount RubyLLM::Evals::Engine, at: "/ruby_llm-evals"
 end
 ```

-Now you should be able to browse to `/prompt_bench/` and create, test, compare, and improve your LLM prompts.
+Now you should be able to browse to `/ruby_llm-evals/` and create, test, compare, and improve your LLM prompts.
 Continue reading to see how a typical workflow looks like, and how you can leverage your app's data to add samples to your prompts.

 ![prompts](./assets/prompts.png)
 ![runs](./assets/runs.png)